A robust BFGS algorithm for unconstrained nonlinear optimization problems: Implementation and Numerical Test

 From (\ref{gamma0}) and (\ref{gamma2}), it is easy to see that $m$ only affects the value of $\check{\gamma}_k$, and $M$ only affects the value of $\underline{\gamma}_k$.
-We also noticed that $m$ and $M$ together affect the condition number of $E_{k+1}$, which is important to the numerical stability in the computation of $d_{k+1}$ from (\ref{dirMBFGS}).
+We want to select $m$ and $M$ such that $\check{\gamma}_k$ and $\underline{\gamma}_k$ become as small as possible to maximize the chance of using the BFGS formula.
+This requires the selection of small $m$ and large $M$, or the selection of the ratio of $M$ to $m$ as large as possible.
+On the other hand, we noticed, from (\ref{secant2}), that $m$ and $M$ together affect the condition number of $E_{k+1}$, which is important to the numerical robustness in the computation of $d_{k+1}$ from (\ref{dirMBFGS}).
 This requires the ratio of $M$ to $m$ as small as possible.
-On the other hand, we want to select $m$ and $M$ such that $\check{\gamma}_k$ and $\underline{\gamma}_k$ as small as possible to maximize the chance of using the BFGS formula.
-This requires the selection of small $m$ and large $M$, or the selection of the ratio of $M$ to $m$ as large as possible.
 For the trade off, we select the ratio of $M$ to $m$ as $10^{10}$.
 The nominal parameters in {\tt mBFGS} are $\bar{m}=0.00001$, $\bar{M}=100000$, and $\epsilon=0.00001$.
 Because of the fixed ratio of $M$ to $m$, we must increase or decrease $m$ and $M$ at the same time.
 From (\ref{gamma0}) and (\ref{gamma2}), increasing $m$ and $M$ will decrease $\underline{\gamma}_k$ but increase $\check{\gamma}_k$; and decreasing $m$ and $M$ will increase $\underline{\gamma}_k$ but decrease $\check{\gamma}_k$.
-From (\ref{gamma}), we want the difference of $\check{\gamma}_k$ and $\underline{\gamma}_k$ to be small, so that the final choice $\gamma_k$ is small.
+From (\ref{gamma}), we want the difference between $\check{\gamma}_k$ and $\underline{\gamma}_k$ to be small, so that the final choice $\gamma_k$ is small.
 Therefore, we dynamically adjust $m$ and $M$ using the following simple heuristics.

-The above modification significantly reduces the number of iterations for the problems which used many iterations if fixed $m$ and $M$ are used.
-Moreover, it has little impact for the remaining problems.
+This algorithm will be applied between Lines 6 and 7 of Algorithm \ref{newAlgo}, and is executed before the calculation of (\ref{gamma}).
+The above modification significantly reduces the number of iterations for the problems which had slow convergence when fixed $m$ and $M$ were used.
+Moreover, it has little impact on the remaining problems.